research-software-ecosystem/RSEc-Atlas/README.md

 With this static site web application we want to demonstrate the possibilities of the RSEc.
 The website is designed to help researchers and scientists explore the metadata of various scientific tools and their associated containers, packages ... you name it, with the final aim of improving findability.
-The application retrieves RAW metadata from the Git repository of the Research Software Ecosystem Content (https://github.com/research-software-ecosystem/content), "compiles" them to be compact as possible and provides a user-friendly interface to view, search, and filter them along with their metadata.
+The application retrieves RAW metadata from the Git repository of the [Research Software Ecosystem Content](https://github.com/research-software-ecosystem/content), "compiles" them to be compact as possible and provides a user-friendly interface to view, search, and filter them along with their metadata.

 ## Usage: